 - Place the brooder in a place where the chicks can be warm, dry, and safe.
 Keep it out of the elements.

 - For bedding, don't use newspaper and stick with pine shavings instead of cedar shavings.
 Cedar can release oils.
-You'll want to spread abut an inch of bedding on the floor.
+You'll want to spread about an inch of bedding on the floor.

-- Once you know the chicks' ages, you can lower the thermometer by 5°F each week.
+- Once you know the chicks' ages, you can lower the thermometer by 5 degrees F each week.